irishcoders/yogamomsonline/README.md

 ##The Join Us Page

-This page will allow the user to get registered to Yoga-Moms Online and to start their Yoga fitness journey with our online community.
+This page will allow the user to get registered to Yoga4Moms Online and to start their Yoga fitness journey with our online community.
 The user will be have the option to state their level of knowledge with Yoga (if new, experienced or at a pro level).
 The user would also have the option to state if they would like to receive occational tips about mindfulness and more of Yoga health benefits.
 The user will also have the option to state if they would like to be notified of new meeting times and other future Yoga events.